The a B Charitable Trust

 Overview

 Founded in 1990, The A B Charitable Trust is an independent grant-making organisation that promotes human dignity and defends the human rights of marginalised and excluded people.
-With annual giving of approximately £7.9 million (2024/25), and planned giving of £9.4 million for 2025/26, the Trust has awarded over £38 million through 1,863 grants since 2013.
+With annual giving of approximately £7.9 million and planned giving of £9.4 million, the Trust has awarded over £38 million through 1,863 grants since 2013.
 The Trust operates three funding streams: an Open Programme (by application), Special Initiatives (by invitation), and an Anchor Programme (by invitation).
 The organisation supports charities with annual incomes between £150,000 and £1.5 million that work with communities experiencing poverty and racial injustice.
-The Trust is led by Philippe Bonavero as Chair, following Yves Bonavero's retirement in 2023 after 33 years of service.
+The Trust was led by Philippe Bonavero as Chair until his resignation in July 2025, following Yves Bonavero's retirement in 2023 after 33 years of service.
 Alex joined as Director in 2025, bringing experience from Trust for London and Paul Hamlyn Foundation.

 Funding Priorities